i Legislation, policy and practices

 The United Kingdom has a reputation for being one of the most open economies to foreign investment, reflecting the values on which its economic approach is based, including the welcoming of overseas investment.8 It is an attractive place for businesses within Europe, with one of the lowest corporation tax rates in the G20 countries, lower labour costs than businesses in Germany, France and Italy and up to 230 per cent tax relief available on research and development costs.9

-A UK attractiveness survey conducted by Ernst & Young (EY) reports that, in 2017, the United Kingdom remained the number one destination for foreign direct investment within Europe, achieving its highest number of projects in any year since EY's FDI database was launched in 1997 (with a total of 1,205 projects) and attracting 6 per cent more FDI projects than in 2016.10
+A UK attractiveness survey conducted by Ernst & Young (EY) reports that, in 2018, the United Kingdom remained the number one destination for foreign direct investment within Europe (with a total of 1,054 projects).
+However, this statistic is overshadowed by the fact that the UK's share of all European FDI projects fell to its lowest level since EY's FDI database was launched in 1997.10

 II FOREIGN INVESTMENT REGIME